 Sexually harmful behaviours can impact your ability to focus, motivation to study, and ability to attend class.
 You can access confidential support for academic matters to ensure the academic impact is limited.
 You may need to access extensions or have academic adjustments made, you may need extra time, special exam considerations, or support to access lecture material.
 You do not need to disclose what happened to academic staff, and adjustments can be made without academic staff needing to know your circumstances.

 You can have a confidential conversation about your academic needs and receive support from:

 International and refugee background students may experience a number of barriers when seeking support after sexual harm.
 You may experience a lack of social support, financial stability, access to resources, and have language barriers.
 You may also be fearful of risking your, and others, safety and security.

 In New Zealand the rules and law relating to sexual assault and harassment apply to everybody—no matter how long they have been here.
 Citizens of other countries who are visiting New Zealand are also protected by our laws.
 It is also important you know there is support available to you, that you know your rights, regardless of your immigration status, and that your cultural beliefs are understood and respected.
 The International Student Support team can support you through any of the meetings or conversations that you have.
 Find out more about International student support.

 Students can access general practice medical services and confidential counselling support on campus.
 Find out more about health and counselling services.

 If you feel unsafe—either on or off campus—there are urgent and non-urgent options for seeking help.

 If you want to discuss safety concerns on campus where there is not a threat to your immediate safety you can contact Security for professional advice and guidance about safety.
-Or talk to the Student Life Manager on your campus.

 Page authorised by Student Services Directorate